 You can eat out and eat healthy, too.
-Many restaurants offer delicious meals that are low in saturated fat, trans fat, and cholesterol.
-That’s good news for your health because a diet high in saturated fats, trans fats, and cholesterol raises blood cholesterol.
-High blood cholesterol is a major risk factor for heart disease, and it’s also a risk factor for strokes.
+Many restaurants offer delicious meals that are low in saturated fat, trans fat and cholesterol.
+That is good news for your health as a diet high in saturated fats, trans fats and cholesterol raises blood cholesterol.
+High blood cholesterol is a major risk factor for heart disease and it’s also a risk factor for strokes.

 - In broth or au jus

 - In soy or teriyaki sauce